-If you are a transgender man (identify as male but were assigned female at birth), it is important to find a healthcare provider who understands your health history, makes you feel comfortable and provides the care you need.
+If you are a transgender man (identify as male but were assigned female at birth), it’s important to find a healthcare provider who understands your health history, makes you feel comfortable and provides the care you need.
 If you still have female organs (vagina, cervix, uterus and ovaries), you are at risk for developing cancer in those organs.
 Pelvic exams should be still performed to check for irregularities, STIs and cancer.

 How often do I need a pelvic exam?

 Recommendations on how often you should get a pelvic exam can vary.
 The timing for your pelvic exams are typically based on your medical history, or if you’re experiencing problems or symptoms.
 Some healthcare providers may recommend annual visits.
-Others may recommend an exam every three years until you are 65 years old.
+Others may recommend an exam every three years until you’re 65 years old.
 Ask your provider when they recommend you come back for routine pelvic exams.

 Do I need to do anything to prepare for a pelvic exam?

-You do not have to do anything special to get ready for a pelvic exam procedure.
+You don’t have to do anything special to get ready for a pelvic exam procedure.
 When you arrive at the office, your healthcare provider may ask if you need to use the bathroom.
 Sometimes, a urine sample is requested.
 If you’re on your period on the day of the exam, the doctor may suggest rescheduling for your comfort.

 How long does a pelvic exam take?